WebFuzzing/EvoMaster/README.md

 * _Docker_: _EvoMaster_ is now released via Docker as well, under [webfuzzing/evomaster](https://hub.docker.com/r/webfuzzing/evomaster) on Docker Hub.
 For more information on how to use _EvoMaster_ via Docker, [see documentation](docs/docker.md).

+* _GitHub Action_: it is possible to run _EvoMaster_ in GitHub Actions, as part of Continuous Integration, by using the [following custom action](https://github.com/WebFuzzing/evomaster-action) (which is in a different GitHub repository).

 * _State-of-the-art_: an [independent study (2022)](https://arxiv.org/abs/2204.08348), comparing 10 fuzzers on 20 RESTful APIs, shows that _EvoMaster_ gives the best results.
 Another [independent study (2024)](https://arxiv.org/abs/2410.12547) done by a different research group confirms these results.

 * _Schema_: REST APIs must provide a schema in [OpenAPI/Swagger](https://swagger.io)